piceaTech/node-gitlab-2-github/README.md

 #### debug

 As default it is set to false.
 Doesn't fire the requests to github api and only does the work on the gitlab side to test for wonky cases before using up api-calls

+#### clearIssueAssignment

+If this is set to true then all issues will have the assignee field cleared before creation.

 #### usePlaceholderIssuesForMissingIssues